 Sclerotherapy, at Mountcastle Plastic Surgery & Vein Institute, is a procedure that is used to permanently and safely remove spider and varicose veins from the legs.
 Spider veins are the tiny red and purple wavy lines that appear on the legs on both men and women.
 Many find them to be an unsightly nuisance.
 Some individuals will have larger veins, known as varicose veins.
 These are larger, bulkier veins that are blue and purple in color, and can cause pain and discomfort.
-Both types of veins are hereditary, and will worsen with age if left untreated.
-After our board-certified cosmetic surgeon, Dr. Timothy Mountcastle, removes these veins, sclerotherapy helps to restore the beauty of the skin and allows for greater confidence to wear shorts, dresses or skirts again.
+Both types of veins are hereditary and will worsen with age if left untreated.
+After our board-certified plastic and general surgeon, Dr. Timothy Mountcastle, removes these veins, sclerotherapy helps to restore the beauty of the skin and allows for greater confidence to wear shorts, dresses or skirts again.
 For additional information, follow the link below.

 Sclerotherapy is a cosmetic medical procedure used to treat varicose and spider veins.
 Our office uses Asclera, an FDA-approved solution for the treatment of spider veins.
 A tiny needle is used to inject Asclera directly into the vein.
 The solution irritates the lining of the vessel, causing it to swell and stick together, and the blood to clot.
 Overtime, the body will absorb the treated vein.
 Mild discomfort may occur, and a cramping sensation may be felt for 1 to 2 minutes when larger veins are injected.
 The number of veins injected in one session is variable, depending on the size and location of the veins, and the patient’s overall medical condition.
 Anywhere from one to several sclerotherapy sessions may be needed for any vein region.